 The first thing you should do is check the manual.
 If you no longer have the manual, look for it online!
 The manual is a great place to learn all the steps you need to do before transporting it.
-For example; it may tell you to remove batteries, drain energy fluids or make sure to tighten loose parts.
+For example, it may tell you to remove batteries, drain energy fluids or make sure to tighten loose parts before transporting the equipment.

 The second tip is to acquire any permits that are needed.
 The Federal Motor Carrier Safety Administration (FMCSA) has guidelines for transporting heavy equipment.
 Any loads that are either oversized or overweight will need a special permit.
 Depending on the weight, height and size of your equipment it may not be able to travel on bridges or certain roads.
 So be sure to research a route that will make it easy to transport your equipment.
 Talk to your transporter about permits and road complications to avoid being delayed.